Change | in constant motion

-This isn't a new thought or a new way the world works.
-I like to remind myself as a way to be more prepared for change.
+"Change in constant motion" isn't a new thought or a new way the world works.
+I use these words to remind myself so that I might be more prepared for change - when it inevitably happens.
 We all have had those moments of surprise and devastation that cause an impact.
-In the end, the change - has indeed changed us.
+Those moments change us.
 By going through the changes, we are provided opportunities to learn and grow.
-Those learning are as individual, unique, and special - as each of us is.
+These moments, however hard they may be, should be filled with hope, growth, and support.

 This site is really meant for me as a way to "present" all my newfound creativity as well as document my journey through change with a focus on my ever-changing interests and all that is happening around me.